• Skip to primary navigation

 The quest to find the Hand Painted Fire Hydrants Around Oldenburg

-As you walk down the streets, you will discover creative fire hydrants that each tie to the city in some way.
+As you walk down the streets, you’ll find creative fire hydrants that each tie to the city in some way.

 It’s such a simple thing, but it really did put a smile on my face every time that I found one.
 If your kids are with you, you can make a challenge to see who can find the most.